 Students in the Doctor of Education in Educational Administration and Supervision study to become effective leaders in Pre-K to grade 12 schools in the U.S. They use research-proven methods to guide their thinking about schools to support innovative and responsive models of education.
 The program allows students to build an area of research specialization that caters to their professional goals and/or personal interests.
 Students could develop a program that prepares to serve a PreK-12 district, become faculty in educational leadership, or assume a leadership role in a public or private organization.

 The EdD in Educational Administration and Supervision is a 60 semester hour program.
-Students take courses in educational administration along with education courses selected with faculty based on the student's interests and goals.
-The program culminates with the completion of original research addressing a problem in administration and supervision based on the student's area of concentration.
-Coursework can be completed on campus or through a combination of on-campus and online courses.
+Students take courses in educational leadership along with education courses selected with faculty based on the student's interests and goals.
+The program culminates with the completion of original research addressing a problem in educational leadership based on the student's area of concentration.
+Coursework is completed through a combination of on-campus and online courses.